Kayan people (Borneo)

-Being an indigenous tribe in Borneo, the Kayan people are similar to their neighbours, the Kenyah tribe, with which they are grouped together with the Bahau people under the Apo Kayan people group.
-The Kayan people are categorised as a part of the Dayak people.
-They are distinct from, and not to be confused with, the Kayan people of Myanmar.
+The Kayan people are an indigenous tribe from the island of Borneo, both in Sarawak, Malaysia and Kalimantan, Indonesia.
+Categorised as a part of the Dayak people, they are similar to their neighbours, the Kenyah people, with which they are grouped together with the Bahau people under the Apo Kayan people group.
+The Bornean Kayan are distinct from, and not to be confused with the Kayan people of Myanmar.

-The population of the Kayan ethnic group may be around 200,000.
-They are part of a larger grouping of people referred collectively as the Orang Ulu, or upriver people.
-Like some other Dayak people, they are known for being fierce warriors, former headhunters, adept in Upland rice cultivation, and having extensive tattoos and stretched earlobes amongst both sexes.
+The population of Kayan people may be around 200,000.
+They are part of a larger grouping of indigenous people referred collectively as the Orang Ulu (upriver people).
+Similarly to other Dayak people, they are known for being fierce warriors, former headhunters, adept in upland rice cultivation, and having extensive tattoos on women and stretched earlobes amongst both sexes.